mail service in puerto rico

 - Maximum combined length and girth: 130 inches.

-Armed with this information, I asked my dad to check and it turned out that my grill barely fit within these parameters.
+Armed with this information, I asked my dad to check and it turned out that my grill just barely fit within these parameters.
 Knowing they would accept it, my dad hauled my boxed up grill to the post office.
-The price for shipping this beast from Texas to Puerto Rico was $186.15!
-That still may seem a bit high, but it’s a whole lot better than $700.
-For us, it was well worth the money to have finally have our grill with us in Puerto Rico!
+The price for shipping this beast from Texas to Puerto Rico was $186.15.
+That still may seem a bit high, but it’s a whole lot better than $700!
+For us, it was well worth the money to have finally have our grill with us in Puerto Rico.
 As you can see, it’s definitely worth knowing these limits and using USPS whenever possible.

 mail service in puerto rico